JamesWoolfenden/terraform-by-example/docs/lesson5.md

 You may notice the lack of unit testing tooling, this is not an omission.

+### Exercises

+1. Create an Account on Terraform cloud - <https://app.terraform.io>

+2. Look at the published modules modules on the Registry <https://registry.terraform.io>

 !!! note "Takeaways"
     - tools
     - no unit practical unit testing